edgarzehnder/docusignconnector-ais/README.md

 - An All-In Signing account (claimed-identity provided by Swisscom).
 - A DocuSign account linked to the URL where you plan to deploy the connector.
 Contact DocuSign in order to register the URL and link it to the account.
 - The URL where you plan to deploy the connector needs a public IP and a valid DNS Name.
+- An integrator and a secret key corresponding to the registered URL (provided by DocuSign).

 # Deploy on the Swisscom Application Cloud:
 Register on the Swisscom Developer / Swisscom Application Cloud and create an Organization and a Space.
 Further information: